palakgitit/palakgitit/README.md

 A structured and interactive web application that displays Bhagavad Gita verses in a clean and readable format.

 ### 🔍 Why This Project Stands Out
-- Built using pure JavaScript (no frameworks)
+- Built using **JavaScript, HTML, CSS, and Bootstrap**
-- Dynamic DOM rendering
+- **Responsive layout** for all screen sizes
+- Fetches data from an **API** dynamically
+- Saves user preferences with **localStorage**
-- Organized data handling
+- Organized data handling and clean UI design
-- Clean, readable UI
 - Structured and maintainable codebase

-This project demonstrates my ability to build real-world structured applications using core frontend technologies.
+This project demonstrates my ability to build real-world applications with interactive features, responsive design, and basic front-end data persistence.

 🔗 Live Demo: [Add Link]
 📂 Repository: [Add Link]